-The long-staying dark morph Western Reef Heron (Egretta gularis) at Essaouira and Oued Ksob estuary (photo 1) has probably hybridised with the Little Egret (E. garzetta) at the Mogador archipelago.
+The long-staying dark morph Western Reef Heron (Egretta gularis) at Essaouira and Oued Ksob estuary (photo 1) has probably hybridised with a Little Egret (E. garzetta) at the Mogador archipelago.
 This probable case of hybridisation was observed by Abdeljebbar Qninba and his colleagues in June 2010 and was recently published in the journal Alauda (Qninba et al. 2011).
-It should be mentioned that other similar cases of hybridisation were recorded in Thyna saltpans, Tunisia (H. Dlensi in Isenmann et al. 2005), in Albufera de Valencia, Spain (Dies et al. 2001) and in the Camargue, France (Kayser et al. 2000).
+It should be mentioned that other similar cases of hybridisation were recorded in the saltmarshes of Thyna, Tunisia (Grussu et al. 2008), in the Albufera de Valencia, Spain (Dies et al. 2001) and in the Camargue, France (Kayser et al. 2000).

 Hybrids to be reported to the Moroccan Rare Birds Committee (MRBC):

 Please report to the MRBC any odd-looking egret or apparent hybrid in order to gather more information about this subject.
 To give the reader an idea about the hybrids, I extracted the following from Dies et al. (2001) about the well-known case of hybridisation in Spain:

 “Apparent hybrids exhibited odd-coloured plumage, with a pale grey body and with white of variable extent on the head, wings and under-parts, even in adult plumage”.

 Dies, J. I., Prosper, J. & Dies, B. 2001.
 Occasional breeding by Western Reef Egret in eastern Spain.
 British Birds 94: 382-386.